-- In-House open-source infrastructure monitoring tools (Graphite, Prometheus, Grafana, etc.):
+- In-House open-source infrastructure monitoring tools (Graphite, Grafana, etc.):

-Graphite and Prometheus are the most powerful, cutting-edge, and flexible time-series metrics monitoring systems available.
+Graphite is the most powerful, cutting-edge, and flexible time-series metrics monitoring system available.
 They are free and open-source, and they won’t leave you subject to vendor lock-in.
-The problem is, scaling and long-term management of these platforms requires constant troubleshooting by experienced in-house engineers.
+The problem is, that scaling and long-term management of these platforms require constant troubleshooting by experienced in-house engineers.
 Which is burdensome/distracting for large teams, and possibly suffocating for small teams.

 Storing time-series data for these systems comes at a high cost.
-Also, the open-source dashboards they work with (like Grafana or Kibana) are beautiful, but only after extensive setup.
-These factors ultimately make open-source Graphite and Prometheus expensive, time-consuming, and labor-intensive to implement and maintain.
+Also, the open-source dashboards they work with (like Grafana or Kibana) are beautiful, but only after an extensive setup.
+These factors ultimately make open-source Graphite expensive, time-consuming, and labor-intensive to implement and maintain.

 - Proprietary infrastructure monitoring products:

-- Hosted open-source infrastructure monitoring tools (MetricFire is hosted Graphite/Prometheus/Grafana):
+- Hosted open-source infrastructure monitoring tools (MetricFire is hosted Graphite/Grafana):

-MetricFire is unique among infrastructure monitoring products because it is built on top of open-source Graphite, Prometheus, and Grafana (as a hosted open-source solution).
-MetricFire is Graphite, Prometheus, and Grafana as a service.
-This makes MetricFire a best-of-both-worlds solution that bridges the gap between Graphite and Prometheus and a ready-made solution that won’t expose you to vendor lock-in.
-MetricFire improves the capabilities and flexibility of Graphite and Prometheus in an agile, pre-built, and ready-to-use package – with visually-stunning Grafana dashboards to boot!
+MetricFire is unique among infrastructure monitoring products because it is built on top of open-source Graphite and Grafana (as a hosted open-source solution).
+MetricFire is Graphite and Grafana as a service.
+This makes MetricFire a best-of-both-worlds solution that bridges the gap between Graphite and a ready-made solution that won’t expose you to vendor lock-in.
+MetricFire improves the capabilities and flexibility of Graphite in an agile, pre-built, and ready-to-use package – with visually-stunning Grafana dashboards to boot!